Note: This article’s statistics come from third-party sources and do not represent the opinions of this website.

 (Euromonitor International)

-Before the pandemic, a lot of Americans enjoyed their tea while at restaurants or other locations that served food.
+Before the pandemic, the majority of Americans enjoyed their tea while at restaurants or other locations that served food.
 This is where 48% of the country’s overall tea intake took place.

 Worldwide Coffee Statistics